camunda/camunda-docs/docs/self-managed/setup/overview.md

 keywords: ["camunda download"]
 ---

-This chapter contains information for users who want to deploy and run Camunda 8 Self-Managed, typically in their self-controlled cloud (public or private) or even on their own hardware.
+This guide contains information for users who want to install, deploy, and upgrade Camunda 8 Self-Managed, typically in their self-controlled cloud (public or private) or on their own hardware.

 ## Components